 If you’ve read my blog for any period of time, it’s no secret I’m a fan of Apple.
 Despite my love for the majority of their products, I’m not without an ability to point out when they fail (Apple Music…eck).
 But once again I’m blown away by the technical achievement of their latest offering, the new Macbook.

-For the past few years I’ve worked on a Macbook Pro, and loved every minute of it.
+For the past few years I’ve worked on a Macbook Pro, and loved every minute of it, specially because I got an amazing computer chair similar to gaming chair that I purchased from a trusted site like the 25pc which enabled me to work more comfortable.
+Want to know what is the Best Computer Chair For Long Hours With Head Rest?
+You can also check the Technomono for new available reviews.
+This is the same one I use and I like it a lot.
 The build quality and user experience was second to none, and I rarely if ever had any downtime or crashes.
 If you search online you will find thousands of articles, discussions and comments between PC and Mac users beating each other up on which technology is better.
 I find the whole argument tired and pointless.
 To each their own.
 Everyone has different needs, wants and opinions on how they want to use their technology, and there is no one size fits all.
 Are Apple products incredibly more expensive then their counterparts?
 Absolutely.
 But to me, the additional cost is worth the build quality, time saved not dealing with system crashes, and the incredible support of their products.
 The time and hassles saved are worth the upfront added expenses.

 That being said, I’ve now moved to a Macbook and this thing is an absolute technical achievement.
 It blows my mind that they’ve been able to build a laptop this thin and portable that does what it does.
 It’s definitely a fairly big shift moving from a full size workhorse laptop to a more portable, travel friendly one, but I really love this machine overall.

 What I Love